Local Hub Network 2018

 Teesside Launchpad is an open and inclusive community of entrepreneurs and so associate members are welcome from across the North-East business and business support community.
 Associate members can benefit from:

-The Eastern Enterprise Hub is the leading provider of entrepreneur support in the East of England.
-From January 2011 the Eastern Enterprise Hub has supported over 852 entrepreneurial individuals who have driven business growth and employment across the East of England through the creation of new enterprises and social enterprises.
+The Eastern Enterprise Hub is a leading provider of entrepreneurial support in the East of England.
+It was set up by the private and public sector community to offer in depth support to new entrepreneurs.
+Since January 2011, the Eastern Enterprise Hub has supported over 1000 entrepreneurs who have driven business growth and employment across the East of England, through the creation of new enterprises and social enterprises.

 The Faculty of Creative Industries is based in Atrium, Cardiff campus which is undergoing major expansion, offering brand new facilities for many of our courses.
 Being based in the centre of Wales’ capital city is a perfect location for connecting with a great range of creative organisations and activities.
 Our courses are designed to challenge and engage students with creative and practical skills that will enable them to develop new ideas and operate professionally.
 The games courses at USW have a long standing pedigree, with notable alumni Mike Bithell, Cat Woolley, Dan Da Rocha, Alice Rendall & Henry Hoffman.